WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 - Newt in Bazaar Log and some small fixes.
 - Simulacrum Stages

+Adds a Frozen buff icon to act as a timer for how long they're still frozen for.\
+Makes the "Unstable Transmitter Active" buff visible & gives it a Icon.

 ![Image of Ping Icons](https://raw.githubusercontent.com/WolfoIsBestWolf/ror2-WolfoQualityoLlife/main/modPageImages/wqolPingIcons.png)
 ## Gameplay fixes
 Primordial Teleporter destination can be shifted after the TP boss.
 (Host only)